expo/expo/docs/versions/v25.0.0/guides/building-standalone-apps.md

  }
 ```

-The iOS `bundleIdentifier` and Android `package` fields use reverse DNS notation, but don't have to be related to a domain.
+- The iOS `bundleIdentifier` and Android `package` fields use reverse DNS notation, but don't have to be related to a domain.
 Replace `"com.yourcompany.yourappname"` with whatever makes sense for your app.

-You're probably not surprised that `name`, `icon` and `version` are required, but if you haven't used Expo much you might be confused by `slug` and `sdkVersion`. `slug` is the url name that your app's JavaScript is published to, for example `exp.host/@community/native-component-list`, where `community` is my username and `native-component-list` is the slug.
-The `sdkVersion` tells Expo what Expo runtime version to use, which corresponds to a React Native version.
+- You're probably not surprised that `name`, `icon` and `version` are required.
+- `slug` is the url name that your app's JavaScript is published to.
+For example: `expo.io/@community/native-component-list`, where `community` is my username and `native-component-list` is the slug.
+- The `sdkVersion` tells Expo what Expo runtime version to use, which corresponds to a React Native version.
 Although `"XX.0.0"` is listed in the example, you already have an `sdkVersion` in your app.json and should not change it except when you want to update to a new version of Expo.

 There are other options you might want to add to `app.json`.
 We have only covered what is required.
 For example, some people like to configure their own build number, linking scheme, and more.
 We highly recommend you read through [Configuration with app.json](configuration.html) for the full spec.

-> **Note**: iOS standalone apps [default](https://developer.apple.com/documentation/uikit/uibarstyle/uibarstyledefault) the status bar text color to white.
-But when developing within the Expo app, the default is black since the Expo app itself has a black status bar.
-Users are often surprised that their standalone apps suddenly have white status bars.
-In order to keep it black, you'll need to use a `<StatusBar barStyle="dark-content" />` component.
-See [StatusBar docs](https://facebook.github.io/react-native/docs/statusbar.html) for more information.
+This is also your last chance to double check our [recommendations](./app-stores.html) for App Store metadata.

 ## 3. Start the build

-> Note for windows users, make sure you have WSL enabled.
-We recommend
-> picking Ubuntu from the Windows Store, be sure to Launch Ubuntu at
-> least once.
-Once you have that done, run
-> in an Admin powershell: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

--   Run `exp start` in your app directory to boot up the Expo packager.
-This is necessary because during the build process your app will be republished to ensure it is the latest version.
--   Once the app has started, run `exp build:android` or `exp build:ios`.
+Run `exp build:android` or `exp build:ios`.
+If you don't already have a packager running for this project, `exp` will start one for you.

 ### If you choose to build for Android